PlayStation Analog Joystick

 The PlayStation Analog Joystick (SCPH-1110) is Sony's first analog controller for the PlayStation, and is the precursor to the PlayStation Dual Analog Controller.
 It is often incorrectly referred to as the "Sony Flightstick" (not to be confused with the Flightstick line of joysticks for PlayStation consoles by third-party peripheral manufacturer Hori).

 History

-Announced to the public in August 1995, the Analog Joystick was released to the public in Japan in early April 1996.
+Announced to the public in August 1995, the Analog Joystick was released to the public in Japan on 26 April 1996.

 Features

 The Analog Joystick used potentiometer technology previously used on consoles such as the Vectrex; instead of relying on binary eight-way switches, the controller can detect minute angular changes through the entire range of motion.
 The stick also features a thumb-operated digital hat switch on the right joystick, corresponding to the traditional D-pad, and used for instances when simple digital movements were necessary.

 A compatibility mode for the Analog Joystick was included in the Dual Analog Controller, Sony's first analog revision of its original gamepad design.

 PS1 games that support the Analog Joystick have an "Analog Joystick Compatible" icon on the back cover.

 The Analog Joystick has a switch to select either analog or digital mode.
 When in the digital mode, both sticks function as the gamepad on a regular PS1 controller.
 Older PS1 games that do not support the PS1 DualShock sticks can work with the Analog Joystick.